What Distributed Key Generation Is

 Share distribution & Verifiable Secret Sharing

 Shamir Secret Sharing has several shortcomings.
 One of the problems is that it is not possible for share-recipients to know if the shares they have are consistent with the shares that other people have received.
 For example, Dealer Dennis wants to distribute shares to his best friends Alice, Bob and Charlie, however, unknowing to anyone else, Dennis secretly dislikes Charlie.
-Dennis gives Bob and Dennis their shares but issues Charlie a wrong share.
+Dennis gives Bob and Alice their shares but issues Charlie a wrong share.

 In this scenario when Dennis requests for his shares back, Alice and Bob cannot tell if Charlie is lying, or if the dealer, Dennis, is malicious.
 Alice and Bob present their shares, but Charlie can’t because he never received them.
 He is now outcasted by the group — poor Charlie.
 This problem is solved by using Verifiable Secret Sharing (VSS) schemes.
 Verifiable Secret Sharing is a way to distribute shares that allows Alice and Bob to be reassured that Charlie has a share.